Advanced-Step Real-time Iterations with Four Levels -- New Error Bounds and Fast Implementation in acados: Improved error estimates for the AS-RTI

-\textit{Level A iterations.} Level A iterations do not generate a sequence that may converge to a limiting point but consist of a single predictor-corrector step.
-Based on the linearization point $z^{k\shortminus 1}$ and parameter $x^k$, they create the output $z^k$ via $z^k = z^{k\shortminus 1} - (M^{k\shortminus 1})^{-1} F(z^{k\shortminus 1},x^{k})$.
-Now, the same linearization at $z^{k\shortminus 1}$ is reused to compute an approximation for $\xpred$: $z^k_\lin = z^{k\shortminus 1} - (M^{k\shortminus 1})^{-1} F(z^{k\shortminus 1},\xpred)$.
-It is important to start from $z^{k\shortminus 1}$ for computing $z^k_\lin$ instead of $z^k$ to avoid taking the same corrector step twice, cf. \eqref{eq:predictor_corrector}.
-The reuse of the same corrector can arbitrarily increase or decrease the numerical error.
-Level A can significantly reduce the error if $\xpred \approx x^{k+1}$ and if the predictor provides a good approximation for~$\bar{z}(\xpred)$. \begin{remark}[Extension to inequality constraints] All results are derived from two inequalities: convergence of Newton's method in Theorem~\ref{th:newton_convergnece}, and Lipschitz continuity of $\bar{z}(x)$ in~\eqref{eq:lipschitz_z}.
-The KKT conditions of inequality constrained NLP \eqref{eq:parametric_nlp} can be written as a generalized equation solved by the Newton-Josephy method, which is equivalent to SQP.
+\begin{remark}[Extension to inequality constraints] All results are derived from two inequalities: convergence of Newton's method in Theorem~\ref{th:newton_convergnece}, and Lipschitz continuity of $\bar{z}(x)$ in~\eqref{eq:lipschitz_z}.
+The KKT conditions of inequality constrained NLP~\eqref{eq:parametric_nlp} can be written as a generalized equation solved by the Newton-Josephy method, which is equivalent to SQP.
 Using Robinson's strong regularity, which is implied by strong SOSC and LICQ, Theorem~\ref{th:newton_convergnece} can be generalized via \cite[Thm.
 3.5]{TranDinh2012b} and Eq.~\eqref{eq:lipschitz_z} via \cite[Lem.
 3.3]{TranDinh2012b}. \end{remark}